Consumer Choice Award

 Natural stone has been used for thousands of years until as recently as about the 1940s.
 Its main attributes are high compressive strength, incredible durability and local availability.

 Fully Pitched Scotch Bond – This was the Cadillac of stone foundations in the 19th and early 20th century.
-All stones are mostly squared and they have the faces pitched.
+All stones are mostly squared and have the faces pitched.
 This creates the “breasted” look and allows a straighter building line.
 Each stone is carefully worked by the mason at various angles and a series of rules is followed when laying out the pattern.

 Roughly Squared Scotch Bond – The is a medium grade of stonework.
 The stones are squared, but with a relaxed tolerance.
 Some stones are joined at matching angles, if convenient.
 The faces of the stones are pitched only when necessary to get the stones in the wall line so the breasting is less apparent.